GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [x] Fix bug found in Applicant Data Entry form that causes duplicate personal data to be generated
 * [x] Generalize the location of the processURL variable
 * [x] Remove "commented" code
+* [x] Fix bug found in Applicant Data Entry form that causes duplicate job application data to be generated when application code is edited
 * [ ] Create PHP functions that will further generalize adding and updating of specific database records
 * [ ] Create a printout template for the IER
 * [ ] Add a FormEx-derived IES class